websanco/liferay-learn/docs/dxp/latest/en/collaboration-and-social/wiki/developer-guide/wiki-api-basics.md

    }
    ```

 1. Execute the `WikiPages_GET_FromNode` shell script or Java class using the Wiki node ID for its parameter.
-This returns a list of all Wiki pages added to the specified node, which should include both of the newly created Wiki pages.
+This returns a list of all Wiki pages added to the specified node, which includes both of the newly created Wiki pages.

    **For cURL:**